 - He has +1 MAT, RAT, CMD, and 5 hitpoints

 - Officer - This model is the unit commander even if the unit has a Leader model.

 - Granted: Reposition [3"] - While this model is still alive and in formation all of the unit gains Reposition [3"].
 (Reposition [3"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 3", then its activation ends.)

 - Tactics: Quick Work - The unit gains Quick Work.
-(Quick Work - When this model destroys one or more enemies with a melee attack during its Combat Action, immediately afterwards it can make a free basic ranged attack.)
+(Quick Work - When this model destroys one or more enemy models with a melee attack during its Combat Action, immediately after that attack is resolved this model can make one basic ranged attack.)

-- Mission Objective: Once per game at any time during its activation, choose an enemy model/unit in Officer's LOS.
-This activation models in this unit gain +2 to attack and damage rolls against the chosen model/unit.
+- Mission Objective (Minifeat) - Once per game at any time during its activation, choose an enemy model/unit in the Officer's LOS.
+This activation the Commandos gain +2 to attack and damage rolls against that chosen model/unit.

 2017.08 Cygnar Update

 Thoughts on the Trencher Commandos

 Trencher Commandos in a nutshell

 Trencher Commandos are something of a toolbox unit.
 They're capable of taking on light infantry with their carbines and light jacks/heavy infantry with their grenades if enough of them can get into range.
 They're also a great counter to units such as Widowmaker Scouts, which have no natural ability to deal with Stealth.

 Scattergunners don't have any rules to make them more interesting.
 They're simply an extra body with a different gun.
 If you're feeling cheap and don't want a maximum unit, a Scatter Gunner or two is a good way to bulk out a minimum unit while saving a few points to include whichever solo you really want.